Cante/mia/README.md

 # mia
-A image and media file archive format, to store this kind of file with high and lossless compression in a single mia file.
+An image and media file archive format, to store this kind of files with high and lossless compression in a single mia file.